lmbaldi/loja_virtual/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This example project is part of the Create a Complete Online Store ( Android / iOS) with Flutter course offered by UDEMY(https://www.udemy.com/course/lojaflutter/)

+Learn how to create a complete Virtual Store application.
+Integrated Client and Manager app, with more than 20 functions.